The-Z-Labs/bof-launcher/README.md

 We at [Z-Labs](https://z-labs.eu) saw a big potential in BOFs and decided to extend its capabilities, versatility and usefulness even further.
 That's how this project came to live.

 [bof-launcher](https://github.com/The-Z-Labs/bof-launcher) is an open-source library for loading, relocating and launching BOFs on Windows and UNIX/Linux systems.
-It's alternative to Trustedsec's [COFFLoader](https://github.com/trustedsec/COFFLoader) and [ELFLoader](https://github.com/trustedsec/ELFLoader) with some very interesting features:
+It's an alternative to Trustedsec's [COFFLoader](https://github.com/trustedsec/COFFLoader) and [ELFLoader](https://github.com/trustedsec/ELFLoader) with some very interesting features:

 - Fully compatibile with [Cobalt Strike's Beacon](https://www.cobaltstrike.com/).
 Can compile and run every BOF available at [Cobalt Strike Community Kit](https://cobalt-strike.github.io/community_kit/) and every other open-source BOF that adheres to [generic BOF template](https://github.com/Cobalt-Strike/bof_template).
 - Distributed as a fully standalone library with zero dependency (it does not even use `libc`).